Fundamental Factorization of a GLSM, Part I: Construction: Comparisons with other constructions

 \end{lemma}

 \begin{proof}

 Now, we have the following sequence of equalities

 where $\cV '$ denotes $\cV_1 \oplus \cV_2 (-\sG )$.
 The first equality is the definition.
-The second comes from Proposition~\ref{prop: chiodo}, note that we are implicitly identifying $\dabsfact{U', 0}$ with $\dabsfact{U '}$.
+The second comes from Proposition~\ref{prop: chiodo}, note that this applies since $K'$ is locally-contractible off $LG(\cZ)$ by Proposition~\ref{p:Ksupp} and equation \eqref{eq: support equals LG} hence strictly exact off $LG(\cZ)$ by \cite[Lemma 2.2 (1)]{KOcos}.
 The third follows from \cite[Corollary 18.1.2]{Fulton}.
 The fourth equality is obvious from the definition of localized Chern characters.
-The fifth line comes from the equalities,
+The fifth line comes from the equality